 Many people find relationships as easy as breathing.
-They find comfort in committing to someone, be it in a relationship or simply having friends.
+They find comfort in committing to someone, be it in a relationship, or simply having friends.
 Having friends or a significant other is essential to living life to the fullest.
-However, it is not easy for many as they fear committing to people.

 What causes commitment phobia?

-Many events that happen in one’s life can lead to this phobia.
+So, what exactly causes commitment issues?
+Well, many events that happen in one’s life can lead to this phobia.
 These include odd family dynamics.
 People whose parents had a failed marriage or a disturbed relationship often end up having anxiety when it comes to commitment, fearing certain events would repeat.

 Childhood abuse or a disturbed childhood can account for such anxiety.
 A person can face commitment phobia due to past experiences as well.

 Many people face this phobia due to their relationships ending badly without them being ready for it.
-Or they might have been in an unfit relationship, having faced abandonment or abuse in their past.
+Or they might have been in an inappropriate relationship, having faced abandonment or abuse.

-1. No to labels
+1. No labels

 3. Not reaching the finish line

-They prefer leaving them in the middle rather than taking firm decisions.
+As these people cannot take their relationships and work on them, they prefer leaving them in the middle rather than taking firm decisions.

 4. The future